-- Assist patients to and from the exam area. - Explain the examination and instruct the patient properly. - Describe a scanning survey and explain its importance prior to taking images. - Explain the selection of the proper transducer for the exam. - Explain the elements of image labeling. - Describe optimal techniques related to field size, power, gain, and contrast for image interpretation. - Present images in a logical sequence. - Describe the anatomy, physiology, normal variations, and pathology of myocardium, pericardium and valves. - Explain the significance of clinical tests relevant to pathology within heart. - Explain the sonographic findings and differential diagnosis of findings.
+- Assist patients to and from the exam area. - Explain the examination and instruct the patient properly. - Describe a scanning survey and explain its importance prior to taking images. - Explain the selection of the proper transducer for the exam. - Explain the elements of image labeling. - Describe optimal techniques related to field size, power, gain, and contrast for image interpretation. - Present images in a logical sequence. - Describe the anatomy, physiology, normal variations, and pathology of cardiac function, abnormalities of myocardium, pericardium and valves. - Explain the significance of clinical tests relevant to pathology within heart. - Explain the sonographic findings and differential diagnosis of findings. - Be prepared for ARDMS (RDCS(AE)/CCI registry exam.

-COURSE LEARNING OUTCOMES
+COURSE LEARNING OUTCOMES1

-Course Learning Outcome Program Learning Outcomes Institutional Learning Outcomes Assessment activities 1 Describe the normal structural anatomy of the heart and the electromechanical events that control and determine its function.
-Complete a systematic survey of the heart with 2-D and M-Mode ultrasound imaging; document and measure al structures in all standard views and expand the protocol as required to document ambiguous findings or suspected pathology.
-PLO 1 PLO 2 ILO 1a, ILO 2a, ILO 3a In-class activities
+Course Learning Outcome Program Learning Outcomes Institutional Learning Outcomes Assessment activities 1 Describe the normal structural anatomy of the PLO 1 ILO 1a, In-class heart and the electromechanical events that control and determine its function.
+PLO 2 ILO 2a, activities Complete a systematic survey of the heart with 2-D and M-Mode ultrasound imaging; document and measure all structures in standard views and expand the protocol as required to document ambiguous findings or suspected pathology.
+Relate 2-D image anatomy to its correlate M-mode pattern, compare and contrast each method of display.
+ILO 3a 2 Demonstrate the technique to image the posteromedial apical fossa and LA appendage to inspect for thrombus.
+PLO 3 ILO 1a, ILO 4a In-class activities, lab activities, quizzes 3 Identify and distinguish the characteristics of pedunculated vs. mural thrombus vs. tumor.
+Identify and distinguish the characteristics of valvular vegetative excrescence vs. fibrotic thickening.
+Document and measure the course of blood flow through the entire heart using color and spectral Doppler PLO 3 ILO 1a, ILO 4a In-class activities, lab activities, quizzes, midterm and final exams

-&lt;sup>1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).
+1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).